grzwolf/GrzTasmotaBot/README.md

 # GrzTasmotaBot Configuration - optional whitelist
 - send /help from you phone's Telegram messenger to the above created bot
-- GrzTasmotaBot -> Messages Logger will show the sender: <timestamp> RX '/help' from: <sender>
+- GrzTasmotaBot -> Messages Logger will show the sender (usually 9 numbers): TIMESTAMP RX '/help' from: SENDER
-- set GrzTasmotaBot -> Settings -> 'Telegram whitelist' in the following format: name,<sender>
+- set GrzTasmotaBot -> Settings -> 'Telegram whitelist' in the following format: name,SENDER
-- Note: the COMMA between the name and the <sender> is essential !!
+- Note: the COMMA between the name and the SENDER is essential !!
 - you may add more whitelist members
 - set GrzTasmotaBot -> Settings -> UseTelegramWhitelist to True
 - GrzTasmotaBot -> System Menu --> "Send 'test' to 1st whitelist entry" to check if above format is ok